-Her evidence suggests that around only seven per cent of public housing DAs are appealed, and she told us that the settings are right as they are.
-The planning minister later confirmed that there have been only two public housing DAs lodged under the new system since November 2023.
+Her evidence suggests only around seven per cent of public housing DAs are appealed, and she told us that the settings are right as they are.
+The planning minister later confirmed that there have only been two public housing DAs lodged under the new system since November 2023.
 It is really hard to reconcile those different stories: appeals out of control, appeals that are small in number, and two appeals in 18 months.